Truss bridge: Roadbed types

 The truss may carry its roadbed on top, in the middle, or at the bottom of the truss.
 Bridges with the roadbed at the top or the bottom are the most common as this allows both the top and bottom to be stiffened, forming a box truss.
-When the roadbed is atop the truss it is called a deck truss (an example of this was the I-35W Mississippi River bridge).
-When the truss members are both above and below the roadbed it is called a through truss (an example of this application is the Pulaski Skyway), and where the sides extend above the roadbed but are not connected, a pony truss or half-through truss.
+When the roadbed is atop the truss, it is a deck truss; an example of this was the I-35W Mississippi River bridge.
+When the truss members are both above and below the roadbed it is called a through truss; an example of this is the Pulaski Skyway, and where the sides extend above the roadbed but are not connected, a pony truss or half-through truss.

 Sometimes both the upper and lower chords support roadbeds, forming a double-decked truss.
 This can be used to separate rail from road traffic or to separate the two directions of road traffic.

 Since through truss bridges have supports located over the bridge deck, they are susceptible to being hit by overheight loads when used on highways.
 The I-5 Skagit River bridge collapsed after such a strike; before the collapse, similar incidents had been common and had necessitated frequent repairs.